matloff/omsi/README.md

   * Tablet-friendly version of OMSI.

   * Authentication code to check a student's e-mail address against a class list upon connection, with passwords being required.

-  * Code to confirm the integrity of the OMSI client code (i.e. verify that the source code hasn't been changed), and to upload each student Run operation to the server, to guard against the student running surreptitious communication code.
+  * Code to confirm the integrity of the OMSI client code (i.e. verify that the source code hasn't been changed), and to upload each student Submit & Run operation to the server, to guard against the student running surreptitious communication code.

 <h2>
 <a name="future">No warranties of any kind are given for this software</a>